willmcgugan/willmcgugan.github.io/_posts/2025-07-23-announcing-toad.md

 Both Anthropic and Google's apps flicker due to the way they perform visual updates.
 These apps update the terminal by removing the previous lines and writing new output (even if only a single line needs to change).
-This is a surprisingly expensive operation in terminals, and has a high likelihood you will see a partial frame&mdash;which will be perceive as flicker.
+This is a surprisingly expensive operation in terminals, and has a high likelihood you will see a partial frame&mdash;which will be perceived as flicker.
 It also means that you can only update a maximum of a few pages before the flicker gets intolerable.
 After that, content is committed to the terminal's scrollback buffer, and can't be changed.